damonallison/notes/docker/docker.md

 ## Questions

-* Docker command line completion?
-* Where on the FS are images stored?
-* How to ssh into a running container?
 * Look into linux control groups.
 * Docker uses `xhyve` on mac to virtualize the Docker Engine environment.
 What is `xhyve`?